Anacristina0914/HelloGene/README.md

 # Hello-World

 This is me, Ana Cristina González.
-I am trying to find my way into data science, and become a bioinformatician I've just started a job in a Clinical Research Center, and little by little starting to immerse myself into bioinformatics.

-The end.
-:)

-I have created a second branch.
-I want to test out how this is to work, when working in collaborative work.
+I am M.Sc.
+Bioinformatics student at the University of Bologna in Italy.
+This repository may contain sample data and code examples.

+# Bye-World